sagnikrg/sagnikrg.github.io/iiser-alumni-database/index.md

 **Note:** This initiative is extremely unofficial and completely voluntary.
 Data is only shared with people who wishes to take part in the same.
 Once you fill the form you will get a link to the map and an excel sheet containing all response.
 The excel sheet will never be made publicly available on the internet.

-The idea is to have a database, so that if you want are moving and want to see if someone is there in some city, to have the info!
+The idea is to have a database, so that if you are moving to and want to see if someone is there in some city, to have the info!

  Happy Connecting! 😃